ianderrington/genai/docs/Understanding/agents/memory.md

 Databases that rely on query-languages such as SQL or non-SQL based databases, or even 'csv-type' information stores can be accessed and generated using agents.

-The models may generate queries that can be executed by by [interpreters](./interpreters.md), though it is not guaranteed that the queries will be accurate.
+The models may generate queries that can be executed by by an interpreter, though it is not guaranteed that the queries will be accurate.
 [TODO: Find reference](some_reference_on_LLM_SQL)

 !!! references
     For more information on memory implementations and caching, refer to the following resources: